18. July 2019

 These services (here the storage of CO2), which are abandoned by a decision, are called “opportunity costs”.
 If these “CO2 opportunity costs” in agriculture are taken into account, the significance of land use for climate protection changes fundamentally: the study9 comes to the conclusion that our typical Northern European diet is responsible for approx. 9 t CO2 emissions per person and year.
 This corresponds to all assumed per-capita emissions including mobility, heating, electricity etc. together!

-So far, the ecological consequences of the use of land have been clearly underestimated, particularly in terms of greenhouse gas emissions and biodiversity.
+So far, the ecological consequences of the use of land have been clearly underestimated, particularly in terms of greenhouse gas emissions, biodiversity and species protection.
 The ecological effects of a conversion from natural vegetation to agricultural use are often many times higher than between different agricultural cultivation systems (e.g. from conventional to ecological).

 Depending on the diet, different amounts of land are needed for the production of food.
 Foods of animal origin in particular have a significantly higher area requirement per calorie or gram of protein, as there are losses in the conversion of feed into meat, milk or eggs10.
 This means that the less animal food we consume; the less land we need.
 On the other hand, ruminants such as cattle or sheep can also use grassland that we humans cannot use directly.
 The above-mentioned Nature study comes to the conclusion that a vegan diet produces less than a quarter of the CO2 emissions compared to a typical omnivorous diet due to the smaller area required – this corresponds to savings of more than 6t CO2 per person and year (≙ approx. 60,000 km with a small petrol car).